jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 # Digital Pathology Web Portal Demo

 This demo explores how case-level clinical meta-data and slide-level information can be unified within a single pathology review interface.
+The current implementation combines a static frontend, FastAPI backend, AWS S3 asset storage, and OpenSeadragon-based whole-slide image viewing.
 <a href="https://jaeseung-lee-engineer.github.io/prototype.html" target="_blank">
 Open the Digital Pathology Demo Portal
 </a>

 ## System Design (Conceptual)

-This system design demonstrates a conceptual integration with an Image Management System (IMS) such as Proscia Concentriq LS.
+This system design demonstrates a conceptual integration with Qupath and an Image Management System (IMS) such as Proscia Concentriq LS.

 High-level architecture of the proposed workflow:
 <img src="images/digital_pathology_workflow.png" width="850">

+This demo now includes a lightweight FastAPI backend deployed separately from the static frontend.
+The current implementation uses an API-first metadata flow, falls back to AWS S3 if the API is unavailable, and streams slide assets directly from S3.

+Current API endpoints:

+GET /health
+GET /cases
+GET /cases/{case_id}
+GET /portal-data

-While this demo does not include a backend, the following API structure illustrates how case-level data and slide details could be accessed in a real-world deployment:
+Additional API structure that could be expanded in a real-world deployment:

-GET /api/cases
-GET /api/cases/{id}
-GET /api/slides/{slide_id}
+GET /slides/{slide_id}
-POST /api/annotations
+POST /annotations

 ## Interface